xcart/xcart-docs/_pages/kb_en/products/enhancement_of_catalog_usability/catalog_mode.md

 It's good if you need an eCommerce website to demonstrate your products and services online rather than to sell them.

-To make this possible, enable the Catalog module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
-The module is free and available for all X-Cart 5 editions (Business, Multivendor, Ultimate).
+To make this possible, enable the addon Catalog as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

-The Catalog module functionality can be extended or substituted with the following modules:
+The Catalog addon functionality can be extended or substituted with the following modules:
-* {% link "Call for Price Module" ref_3K1pJExV %}
+* {% link "Call for Price" ref_3K1pJExV %}
-* {% link "Hide Prices Module" ref_46jNUlWG %}
+* {% link "Hide Prices" ref_46jNUlWG %}

-These modules allow to hide prices but keep checkout available for customers.
+These addons enable you to hide prices but keep checkout available to customers.